Skip to content Skip to Chat

 • Organizing and maintaining patient data for clinical databases and registries.

-• Tracking patient outcomes for quality assessment purposes.
+• Tracking patient outcomes for quality assessment and reporting purposes.

 EDUCATION & BEST DEGREES